 Instead of spreading your marketing and efforts far and wide, your marketing will be much more effective as you can select methods that will reach your target market only.
 The voice you use in your copy can be tailored to your specific customer group so it sounds like you are speaking to them directly which will keep their attention.
 Going back to the personal trainer example above, you wouldn’t need to advertise everywhere, just where new mums are likely to be, so you will be getting a bigger bang for your buck.

 When you get specific, people coming across your business will know exactly what you are offering.
 Being niche allows for clarity.
-Clarity will enable you to package your products/services in such a way that it will appeal to and be more meaningful to your customers.
+Clarity will enable you to package your products and services in such a way that it will appeal to and be more meaningful to your customers.

 5. Know your customers better